DATA-BACKED GUIDE · UPDATED JULY 2026

 Why does my vet want to send the lump to a lab?

 Laboratory analysis confirms exactly what the lump was and whether it was fully removed.
-That matters because it tells you if any further treatment is needed and gives you certainty rather than guesswork.
-It adds to the bill but is usually worth it.
+That matters because it tells you if any further treatment is needed rather than leaving you guessing.
+It adds to the bill but is usually worth paying for the certainty.

 Will pet insurance cover lump removal?

 Most lifetime and time-limited policies cover lump removal when the lump is a new problem rather than something noted before you took the policy out.
 Around 20% of insured treatments cost £500 or more, so a lump removal with lab work can fall into that band.
-Check whether your policy covers the diagnostic tests as well as the surgery.
+Check whether your policy covers the diagnostic tests as well as the surgery, since some only pay out on the operation itself.